Rapport: what it is and how to use it in everyday life

 Be a part of:

 Be willing to help and support your friends and family when they need it.
-Be a listening ear and offer practical help when appropriate.
+Be a listening ear and offer practical assistance when appropriate.
 Be a part of the lives of those who care about you on important dates and milestones.

 Respect limits: